Authentication via Microsoft Entra ID for Azure Storage

 - Open Xtract Universal and create a new Azure Storage destination or edit an existing destination.

-- Select the connection type Azure active directory.
+- Select the connection type Entra ID ( ).

-- Copy and paste the Application (client) ID and the Directory (tenant) ID from the Azure app created in App Registration.
+- Copy and paste the Application (client) ID and the Directory (tenant) ID from the registered Azure app ().

-- When prompted, provide the credentials of a Microsoft service user for the OAuth connection.
+- Click [Connect] to authenticate against Microsoft ().
+When using the OAuth authentication method, you are prompted to sign in with a Microsoft service user.
 Make sure that the user meets the following requirements:

 - The user has the 'Storage Blob Data Contributor' or 'Owner' role in Azure Storage.